Dialogs

 Shift's 1 End time is {ss_Timings[2,2]}

 Simul8 will put in the variable value when the Dialog is displayed.
-For example, the following set up uses a Radio Group for the user to select between 2 Options.
+For example, the following set up uses a Radio Group for the user to select between 2 options.
 Next to each option a spreadsheet value is displayed so the user has visibility of the values associated with this option.
 Therefore, the following dialog is set as shown below:

 This will display the values of the Spreadsheet ss_Timings as follows: